Azure/azure-iot-sdk-csharp/readme.md

 To find SDKs in other languages for Azure IoT, please refer to the [azure-iot-sdks][azure-iot-sdks] repository.

-To find SDKs in other languages for Azure IoT, please refer to the [azure-iot-sdks][azure-iot-sdks] repository.

 ## Developing applications for Azure IoT
 Visit [Azure IoT Dev Center][iot-dev-center] to learn more about developing applications for Azure IoT.